-Featuring presentations on selected videos published in this issue by Dr. Willem Pondaag, Dr. Stephen P. Miranda, and Dr. Robert J. Spinner.
-Moderated by Dr. Zarina Ali with Drs.
+Featuring presentations on selected articles published in this issue by Dr. Omer Doron and Dr. Ramesh Grandhi.
+Co-Moderated by Dr. Adam Arthur and Stravropoula Tjoumakaris with Drs.
 William Couldwell (Editor-in-Chief) and Aaron Cohen-Gadol (Associate Editor).

 Visit the JNSPG Journal Club page >